Australian Government Bureau of Meteorology

 Victoria

-The next marine wind warning summary will be issued by 5:10 am EDT Wednesday.
+The next warning will be issued by 11:00 pm EDT Tuesday.

 Forecast